 In February 2016, the Supreme Court stayed the Clean Power Plan, halting it from formally going into effect while a new round of legal challenges were being resolved by the D.C.
 Circuit Court of Appeals.
-State attorneys general have opposed the Trump administration’s repeal and replacement of the Clean Power Plan with the so-called Affordable Clean Energy (ACE) rule.
+State attorneys general successfully opposed the Trump administration’s repeal and replacement of the Clean Power Plan with the so-called Affordable Clean Energy (ACE) rule.
 The ACE rule was vacated and remanded back to the EPA in Janurary 2021.

 Opposing the "Affordable Clean Energy" Rule

 In December 2017, the EPA issued an advanced notice of proposed rulemaking to solicit information from the public about a potential future rule to reduce carbon emissions from fossil-fueled power plants.
 In February 2018, 19 attorneys general filed comments opposing the EPA's proposed rulemaking to possibly replace the Clean Power Plan, as the EPA's proposed narrow view of its authority under the Clean Air Act is contrary to the law, and the possible rulemaking will prevent the EPA from taking immediate action to address climate change.

 In August 2018, the EPA released its proposal for rolling back the Clean Power Plan with a significantly watered down replacement rule, the so-called “Affordable Clean Energy” rule.
 The proposed replacement rule is based on a narrow and restrictive interpretation of the EPA’s authority under the Clean Air Act to meet its legal obligation after Massachusetts v.
 EPA to reduce carbon emissions.
 Consequently, the plan will achieve minimal reductions in carbon emissions because it requires only marginal efficiency improvements at individual coal plants.
 Additionally, the proposal denies states the flexibility to produce state-led plans to cost-effectively reduce carbon emissions from across the power sector.
 The day that the EPA released its proposal, the attorneys general of California, Illinois, Iowa, Massachusetts, Maryland, New York, and Virginia released statements expressing their opposition to the proposal and vowed to continue to defend the Clean Power Plan.